developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 * Any valid URL or fully qualified file name

 > **Note**: The file systems of some operating systems are case-sensitive.
-Best practices for cross-platform compatibility therefore dictate that the use of upper and lower case for URL, file and path references in the `Config.xml` file be identical to those of the actual sources.
+For cross-platform compatibility, letter case for URL, file and path references in the `Config.xml` file should be identical to those of the sources.

 #### Example
 	:::xml